akshaychopra96/Movie-Stage-Android-App/README.md

 # Movie Stage App

-## What Will I Learn from this project?
+## What Will You Learn from this project?

 -   You will learn how to fetch data from the Internet with theMovieDB API.
 -   You will learn to use Adapters and custom list layouts to display in RecyclerView.